Coding, Programming and Virtual Reality

 How Game Design Teaches STEM Skills

-By tapping into virtual- and augmented reality, our Game-Based Learning collection offers students unique opportunities to learn, explore and connect.
+By tapping into virtual- and augmented reality, Game-Based Learning offers students unique opportunities to learn, explore and connect.

 In Game Design, students learn how to create 3D games and VR/AR experiences.
 A fun and exciting journey for students and teachers alike, Game Design allows learning environments to create, share and experience the world of games on both desktop and VR.